BA(Hons) Fine Arts

 The curriculum is developed to encourage diversity and a broad-based inquiry into contemporary art practices, and to encourage you to delve into possible collaborations with other disciplines such as science, humanities, and technology.
 Through a myriad of materials and methodologies, you will develop capabilities to become an interdisciplinary artist who is resourceful in the articulation of your research interest.

 You will be able to engage and approach your professional practice in a reflective and analytical manner, and manifest your unique point of view toward art, culture and society.
-Modules such as Practical Studio and Contextual Studies aim to finesse your development as an independent arts practitioner, and challenge you in the areas of research, critical thinking and observational skills.
+Modules such as Practical Studio and Contextual Studies aim to provide finesse in your development as an independent arts practitioner, and challenge you in areas of research, critical thinking and observational skills.

 In Level 1, all the basic Fine Art mediums will be introduced, and you will be exposed to Painting, Printmaking, Drawing and Sculpture, and be able to explore your interests in each medium without having to focus exclusively on one particular form of making art.
 Through this immersive experience, you will learn and understand each medium well enough to utilise them effectively when you encounter more conceptual projects in Level 2 and 3 and to leverage on this knowledge for your research-related studies.